For our Privacy Notice – Website User & Marketing, please click here.

 “Third parties” includes third-party service providers (including contractors and designated agents) and other entities within our group.
 The following activities are carried out by third-party service providers: payroll, making payments to you, pension administration, benefits provision and administration, IT services, Sharesave or share scheme provision and administration, mileage logs, vehicle tracking, CCTV monitoring, phone recordings.
 This includes but is not limited to the following third-party service providers who may process personal information about you for the following purposes:

-• Midland HR iTrent (payroll); Sage (accounts & payroll packages); Pams (HR software); CORVID PayGate and Experian (Bacs payment software); Concur Solutions (expenses software); Link Asset Services and Orient Capital (shareholder registry); Aon Hewitt (management consultancy); Aviva (pension provider); Yorkshire Building Society (Sharesave scheme); TomTom (route tracker); Barclays (our bankers); Danske (banking); Zenith (pension and company cars); HMRC (to deal with taxation); Inform Direct (statutory records); SAP (computer system); JDE (computer system); Quiet Storm Ltd (communications distributor); SunSign Communications, MED Ltd, Quiet Stom Ltd and Radley Yeldar (photographs from publications); Investis Limited (website host via the systems of Bladonmore (Europe) Ltd); Evolve, Kevin Bradly Ltd (courier); Parcelforce (courier); Postal Sort (postal services); Fisher German (tenant agency); Occupational Health practitioner; Simply Health, Westfield Health (health insurance providers); Kerr Henderson (life assurance broker); GMB, Unite Union (Union fees); Welfare Hope (Hope social club contribution); Curie Care, Charitable Giving, Barnado’s (charitable donations); Court Orders (payments by employees re judgments); Student Loans (payments by employees for historical loans); professional trustees; the Company’s brokers; Insight (despatch software); SHE (HSE software); ZAP (Business Intelligence Tool); Therefore (Canon Document Management); and/or Advance Systems (Time & Attendance System).
+- Midland HR iTrent (payroll); Sage (accounts & payroll packages); Pams (HR software); CORVID PayGate and Experian (Bacs payment software); Concur Solutions (expenses software); Link Asset Services and Orient Capital (shareholder registry); Aon Hewitt (management consultancy); Aviva (pension provider, private medical insurance, life assurance and digital GP); Willis Towers Watson (benefits broker and insurance broker); AXA (motor insurance); HDI Global (to deal with employer’s liability claims); Peoples Pension (pension provider); Legal and General (life assurance provider); Yorkshire Building Society (Sharesave scheme); TomTom (route tracker); Barclays (our bankers); Danske (banking); Zenith (company cars); HMRC (to deal with taxation); Inform Direct (statutory records); SAP (computer system); JDE (computer system); Quiet Storm Ltd (communications distributor); SunSign Communications, MED Ltd, Quiet Storm Ltd and Radley Yeldar (photographs from publications); Investis Limited (website host via the systems of Bladonmore (Europe) Ltd); Evolve, Kevin Bradly Ltd (courier); Parcelforce (courier); Postal Sort (postal services); Fisher German (tenant agency); Occupational Health practitioner; Simply Health, Westfield Health (health insurance providers); Kerr Henderson (life assurance broker); GMB, Unite Union (Union fees); Welfare Hope (Hope social club contribution); Curie Care, Charitable Giving, Barnado’s (charitable donations); Court Orders (payments by employees re judgments); Student Loans (payments by employees for historical loans); professional trustees; the Company’s brokers; Insight (despatch software); SHE (HSE software); ZAP (Business Intelligence Tool); Therefore (Canon Document Management); and/or Advance Systems (Time & Attendance System).

 We also share data with our legal and other professional advisers appointed from time to time to obtain professional advice about matters relating to you or in the course of dealing with disputes with you and other workers or in compliance with our legal obligations.